shupershuff/Diablo2RLoader/README.md

 **Statistics - Track your playtime**<br>
 It was too technically difficult for Blizzard to track time played for D2r within their Battlenet Client so you can use my janky one instead.<br>
 Time per account can be seen from the main menu.
-Total time the script has ran for can be seen by going into the info screen ('i').
+Total time the script has ran for with D2r running can be seen by going into the info screen ('i').
 Now you can look back on your D2r playtime and think back on all of the productive things you should've done, but didn't.<br>

 Other misc stats and info can be seen on the info screen.
 Statistics are recorded locally to stats.csv and accounts.csv in your script folder.<br>